sail-sg/variational-reasoning/README.md

 # Variational Reasoning for Language Models

-This is the official repository for the paper "Variational Reasoning for Language Models".
+This is the official repository for the paper [Variational Reasoning for Language Models](https://arxiv.org/pdf/2509.22637).

 The repository currently includes data processing, training pipelines, and an evaluation suite.
 It's initialized from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [SkyThought](https://github.com/NovaSky-AI/SkyThought).